Mark C. MacKinnon: Career

-Mark C. MacKinnon decided to create a general anime role-playing system, so that he could run the games he wanted to see, and created Guardians of Order specifically to publish his anime game.
+Mark C. MacKinnon wanted to create a general anime role-playing game system, to have the kind of game that he would like to run, so he formed Guardians of Order to publish his anime role-playing game.
 MacKinnon got the name "Guardians of Order" from one of his characters from an Amber Diceless Roleplaying game run by Jesse Scoble.
-Guardians of Order released MacKinnon's anime game, Big Eyes, Small Mouth (1997) at Gen Con 30.
-Following the success of BESM, MacKinnon decided to try a licensed property and contracted the rights for Sailor Moon in January 1998 and spent most of the year putting together its RPG, The Sailor Moon Role-Playing Game and Resource Book (1998).
-MacKinnon brought on David L. Pulver in November 1998.
-MacKinnon developed the Sailor Moon Collectible Card Game, but the game was actually released by Dart Flipcards.
-By 2000, MacKinnon was ready to grow Guardians of Order, which began with the hiring of John R. Phythyon, Jr. By 2002 MacKinnon had come to the conclusion that Guardians needed d20 sales in order to survive, and thus the company moved into d20; this with Guardians' new super-hero RPG, Silver Age Sentinels (2002), written by MacKinnon, Jeff Mackintosh and Jesse Scoble, with Steve Kenson and developed by Lucien Soulban.
-Guardians began having financial problems due to the 2003 d20 crash, and on January 3, 2005, MacKinnon announced Guardians' multiple problems and that the company had been downsized to just himself.
+Guardians of Order released the Big Eyes, Small Mouth (1997) anime game created by MacKinnon at Gen Con 30.
+With the success of BESM, MacKinnon wanted to try a licensed property and obtained the rights for Sailor Moon in January 1998 and used most of that year to design The Sailor Moon Role-Playing Game and Resource Book (1998).
+MacKinnon hired David L. Pulver to work for Guardians of Order in November 1998.
+MacKinnon developed the Sailor Moon Collectible Card Game, which was published by Dart Flipcards.
+MacKinnon wanted to grow Guardians of Order in 2000, and started by hiring John R. Phythyon, Jr. MacKinnon decided in 2002 that Guardians would need to publish using the d20 System to stay in business, so MacKinnon, Jeff Mackintosh and Jesse Scoble wrote the superhero role-playing game Silver Age Sentinels (2002) with Steve Kenson and developed by Lucien Soulban.
+Guardians began having financial problems after the d20 crash in 2003, and on January 3, 2005, MacKinnon announced that the company had multiple problems resulting in Guardians being downsized to only himself.
 George R.R.
-Martin announced the end of Guardians of Order on July 28, 2006, which MacKinnon then publicly acknowledged on August 1.
-MacKinnon ultimately left the gaming industry and went into real estate sales.
+Martin announced the end of Guardians of Order on July 28, 2006, which MacKinnon publicly confirmed on August 1.
+MacKinnon ultimately left the game industry and went into real estate sales.

 In 2013, MacKinnon founded Dyskami Publishing Company and returned to game publishing with a Kickstarter for the board game Upon a Fable.
 MacKinnon later published under Dyskami additional original board games and other licensed tabletop games based on the Sailor Moon Crystal Japanese anime series.

 In 2014, MacKinnon was elected as Ward 6 Councillor for Guelph City Council for a four-year term.
 He was re-elected in 2018.